zippy84/lc-qcad/README.md

 The second plugin can be used to add gaps to the cuttings.
 Call this plugin via `Misc > Modify > AddGaps`.

 You have to select the cutting layer first.
-Hover to one of the lines and you will see a preview of the new segment with gaps.
+Hover to one of the lines and you will see a preview of the new gap positions.
 If the preview is okay, just click to lock it.
-You can unlock the previews with a second click.
+You can unlock a preview with a second click.
 Add gaps to other segments and finally terminate the plugin with a right click in the document.
-This will modifies the polylines in the layer.

-Draft Mode (DF) must be deactivated!
+Currently the plugin can only work on polylines.

 The plugin has two settings:

 - Width
+    - it's the width of the gap
+    - if the edge length is less than `1.5*width`, the whole segment will be deleted (it works only for line segments)
 - Distance
     - distance between two or more gaps
+    - if an edge length is smaller than `1.75*distance`, then only one gap will be added in the middle
     - it's just a guiding value
-    - if an edge length is smaller than `1.75*distance` then only one gap will be added in the middle

 ![Usage](/doc/AddGaps.gif)